 For more information on the admission and application process, please contact our Online Learning Enrollment Counselor at 800.871.8635 or by email at online@louisville.edu.

 The Master of Art in Higher Education Administration degree is a 30 credit hour program that has the choice of two concentration options.
 The Higher Education Administration concentration requires completion of 24 credit hours of core courses (core consists of practice and advanced classes) and 6 credit hours of electives.
-The Sports Administration Concentration requires completion of 27 credit hours of core courses and 3 credit hours of electives.
+The Sport Administration Concentration requires completion of 27 credit hours of core courses and 3 credit hours of electives.
 Courses are 100% online, asynchronous and delivered in 8-week terms, with the exception of LEAD 690 and 697 (standard term length).

 The typical degree path includes: